plowh/Vaultify/README.md

 - Customizable password length
 - Select how many lowercase, uppercase, numeric, and special characters to include
 - Shuffle the generated password for randomness
+- Save your own custom passwords to a text file
 - Built using **ImGui**, **DirectX 11**, and **C++**

 ## Requirements